CodeWithSwastik/ProjectX/README.md

    For more details on this step refer to https://github.com/SociallyIneptWeeb/LanguageLeapAI#usage
 4. Create the .env using the .env.sample
 5. Run the main.py file
+6. Run VMagicMirror
+7. Upload a VRM model
+8. Set audio input to your speaker's output
+9. You get your AI Waifu!